austinchitmon/personal-site/blog/hello-blog.md

           ]
         }
       ]
-    }
+    } as const;
     ```

 1. Navigate to `/chittyblog`
-2. A service in the `ChittylogContainerComponent` will iterate through the `manifest.json` filename list, generating `p-card` elements for each of the Markdown files.
+2. A service in the `ChittylogContainerComponent` will import the `BLOG-MANIFEST` and generate `p-card` elements for each of the Markdown files.
 It will display the title, subtitle, date posted, and other content all in the card!
-1. Click one of the links in the list to open the Markdown file.
+1. Click one of the links in the list to open the full article.
 1. :white_check_mark: Success!